ECronin1973/WSAA-Project/README.md

 - 2023: Significant spike to 22 in October, followed by a stabilization.
 - 2024: Fluctuating trend, peaking at 17 in November

-### Part Two : Analyse yearly fatality totals per capita and per 100,000 population
+### Part Two: Analyse yearly fatality totals per capita and per 100,000 population.
+Compare with european averages

 ### Tasks performed by the code:

 The code performs the following tasks:

-**Load Data:** Reads road fatalities and population data from CSV files into pandas DataFrames.
+- **Load Data:** Reads road fatalities and population data from CSV files into pandas DataFrames.

-**Calculate Yearly Fatalities:** Groups the fatalities data by year and calculates the total fatalities for each year.
+- **Calculate Yearly Fatalities:** Groups the fatalities data by year and calculates the total fatalities for each year.

-**Merge Data:** Combines the yearly fatalities data with the population data based on the year.
+- **Merge Data:** Combines the yearly fatalities data with the population data based on the year.
-Merge Data: Combines the yearly fatalities data with the population data based on the year.

-**Calculate Metrics:** Computes two key metrics:
+- **Calculate Metrics:** Computes two key metrics:
   - Fatalities per Capita: Calculates fatalities as a proportion of the total population.
   - Fatalities per 100,000 Population: Normalizes fatalities to a standard scale for easier comparison across years.

-**Output Results:** Displays the merged data, including the calculated metrics, in the console and saves it to a new CSV file (fatality_analysis.csv).
+- **Save Results:** Exports the merged data, including calculated metrics, to a new CSV file (fatality_analysis.csv).

-**Visualize Data:** Creates visualizations:
+- **Visualize Data:** Creates visualizations:
   - A line chart titled 'Fatalities_per_1000.png' displaying fatalities per 100,000 population over the years.
   ![Fatalities_per_1000.png](./data/Fatalities_per_1000.png)
   - A dual-axis chart titled 'fatality_analysis_chart.png' combining the bar chart (total fatalities) and line chart (fatalities per 100,000) for a comprehensive view.
   ![fatality_analysis_chart.png](./data/fatality_analysis_chart.png)
   - The dual-axis chart allows for simultaneous visualization of total fatalities and fatalities per 100,000 population, providing a clearer understanding of trends.
 - **Save Chart:** Exports the dual-axis chart as an image file (fatality_analysis_chart.png) to the data folder.

 ### Code Used in file '06_analyze_fatalities.py' to conduct analysis: